EmonKarmaker/EmonKarmaker/README.md

 Computer Science graduate with strong expertise in Machine Learning, Deep Learning, and Agentic AI systems, specializing in Python-based AI development.
 Experienced in building LLM-powered applications and AI agents using FastAPI, LangGraph, LangChain, and workflow automation tools like n8n.
 Proficient in
 TensorFlow, Keras, PyTorch, and Scikit-learn, with hands-on experience deploying scalable AI systems using Docker and cloud platforms.
 Skilled in SQL and
 Power BI for data analysis and visualization.
-Currently working as an AI Engineer at Betopia.
+Currently working as an AI Backend Developer at Betopia.

 <img src="https://komarev.com/ghpvc/?username=EmonKarmaker&color=blue&style=flat-square" />